 Today, there are more than 18 million Italian Americans that carry on traditions and represent a heritage that has permeated American culture.

-During Italian American Heritage Month, we rally together at Columbus Day parades across the nation, celebrating history, traditions and values as a culture.
+During Italian American Heritage Month, we rally together at parades across the nation to champion the noble and ever-evolving American spirit.

 Columbus Day is not a holiday set aside to honor an individual, but rather it is a day to recognize a monumental historic event that began the process of over 500 years of worldwide immigration to this continent by people seeking a better life for their families.

 In reality, it is not only a day for Italian Americans, but for all people of every race and ethnicity, to collectively celebrate the contributions each group has made to our country.